Wasps0/Wasps0.github.io/docs/tools.md

 D2stats is a stat reader ***AND*** a loot filter.
 Here is the [thread](https://forum.median-xl.com/viewtopic.php?f=4&t=3702) about it
 The loot filter is customizable and will allow you to see only the item you choose to see, and also be notified when some elite item drops ( colored text in the upper left corner)
+The loot filter is included ( but can be modified)
 ***Allowed online***

 ## SPEED CALCULATOR